 You can also keep an eye on some details regarding tasks – who has created them, when, and who they have been assigned to.
 You can see this information in the message flow and when you click on a task on the taskboard to expand it.

 The tasks in Fleep have quite a few features.
 You can edit, assign, check off, untask, delete tasks and much more!
 All of these features can be found in the task action menu – this will appear on the taskboard when you right-click on the task, or click on the tiny blue down arrow that you can see when you hover you mouse over the task.
 In mobile apps, the menu appears with a long tap.

-Edit - you can always edit the tasks you’ve created, whether it’s correcting a typo, changing the wording, adding some more detail or anything else.
-You can also edit tasks other members of the conversation have created, and they can edit yours.
+Edit - you can edit all tasks you can see in conversations, whether it’s correcting a typo, changing the wording, adding some more detail or anything else.

 Copy message – copies the content of the task message.